We use cookies to provide the best site experience.

 The Swiss Government and the U.S. Department of Commerce announced their agreement on the Swiss-U.S. Privacy Shield framework (the "Swiss Privacy Shield"), a new transatlantic personal data framework that aimed to establish comparable protections for data transferred or accessed by the U.S. as those secured by the European Union under the European Union (EU)-U.S. Privacy Shield framework.

 The Swiss Privacy Shield supersedes the U.S.-Swiss international agreement called "U.S.-Swiss Safe Harbor," whose legitimacy has been questioned since the Court of Justice of the EU rendered a judgment invalidating the U.S.-EU Safe Harbor Agreement.
+The establishment of stronger data protection standards complements other Swiss efforts to increase regulatory responsibility, such as the Draft guidance on penalties for enablers.
 Following the mentioned judgment, the framework was revised and the EU-U.S. Privacy Shield framework, adopted on July 12, 2016, replaced the U.S.-EU Safe Harbor Agreement.

 NEW SWISS-U.S. PRIVACY SHIELD FRAMEWORK